Wish2code/Eye_Diagnosis_System/README.md

 ## Support

-For support or questions, please open an issue in the repository or contact the development team.
+For support or questions, please open an issue in the repository.